apideck-libraries/portman/README.md

 - **openApiOperationId (String)** : References to the OpenAPI operationId. (example: `leadsAll`)
 - **openApiOperation (String)** : References to a combination of the OpenAPI method & path (example: `GET::/crm/leads`)
 - **statusSuccess (Boolean)** : Adds the test if the response of the Postman request returned a 2xx
-- **statusCode (Boolean)** : Adds the test if the response of the Postman request return a specific status code.
+- **statusCode (Boolean, HTTP code)** : Adds the test if the response of the Postman request return a specific status code.
 - **responseTime (Boolean)** : Adds the test to verify if the response of the Postman request is returned within a number of ms.
 - **contentType (Boolean)** : Adds the test if the response header is matching the expected content-type defined in the OpenAPI spec.
 - **jsonBody (Boolean)** : Adds the test if the response body is matching the expected content-type defined in the OpenAPI spec.